Jeremy Dalton: 1997 conflict of interest case

 On June 24, 1997, Dalton was forced to resign as labour critic after it was revealed that he wrote a letter to a government bureaucrat regarding an issue he had a financial stake in: a gravel pit under development near a ranch that his wife and father-in-law were part owners of.
 Liberal leader Gordon Campbell asked the province's conflict of interest commissioner to investigate shortly thereafter after it surfaced that he had written as many as four letters about the same issue, including two to different government cabinet ministers.
 Dalton later became deputy environment critic after a shadow cabinet shuffle.
-The commissioner eventually concluded that although it was inappropriate, it was not a conflict of interest because he was acting as a private citizen, and that he should not have been using MLA stationary for personal matters.
+The commissioner eventually concluded that although it was inappropriate, it was not a conflict of interest because he was acting as a private citizen, and that he should not have been using MLA stationery for personal matters.

 Later career and dismissal

 Similar affairs would eventually lead to the end of Dalton's political career.
 The second time was when he used his MLA letterhead in a personal matter, this one involving Handsworth Secondary School, where two of his children were attending.
 At the time he was deputy education critic and was left a backbencher as a result.
 The third letter, again about the gravel pit and ranch, resulted in his suspension from caucus for three months.
-His suspension lasted from April 5, 2000 to July 10, 2000.
+His suspension lasted from April 5, 2000, to July 10, 2000.
 After returning to caucus, he publicly supported a tunnel being built as a third crossing of Burrard Inlet.

 Dalton was permanently dismissed from Liberal caucus and sat as an independent on January 11, 2001.
 This time it was because he publicly reprimanded two Royal Canadian Mounted Police (RCMP) officers at the scene of an accident.
 He sat as an independent for the remainder of the term and ran in the 2001 election, but was defeated.

-After minor continuing involvement in politics after the 2001 election, Dalton died on May 28, 2005 succumbing to complications following surgery.
+After minor continuing involvement in politics after the 2001 election, Dalton died on May 28, 2005, succumbing to complications following surgery.